jarviscanada/jarvis_data_eng_danny/core_java/twitter/README.md

 A complete POM.xml is included.
 The project can be built with `mvn package`.
 Note that Maven will attempt to run the packaged tests during the build.
 These will fail if you have not set the required access keys.

 ### Program execution
-Once the program has been successfully built, you will find in the /target directory.
+Once the program has been successfully built, you will find the .jar in the /target directory.
 Use the following commands to execute the package:
 ```
 java -jar (jar name).jar post|show|delete [args]